jbasen/Crestron-Shelly/README.md

 v1 of the driver has now been added to this GitHub.
 The new version
 supports:

-Shelly devies that include one, or more relays
+Shelly devices that include one, or more relays

 Shelly devices that include one, or more switch inputs